-Finding and Filtering Safe Drinking Water on a Thruhike
+Finding and Filtering Safe Drinking Water on Outdoor Adventures

 One of our most frightening moments on the Continental Divide Trail was in New Mexico when we arrived at a water source called Adobe Springs to fill up, and the water was gone!
 The spring had gone dry.
 We were 12 miles (plus a hitch into a town) north of the last water source, and about 20 miles south of the next water.
 With less than 1.5 liters between us, we had to decide whether to walk backwards toward water we knew was there or forwards, crossing our fingers that an unmapped water source would turn up… We decided to go backwards on dirt roads that paralleled the trail hoping to find an earlier water source.
 After backtracking 11 miles, we found the muddy cow pond in the photo above.
 We would survive!
 Because of the 22 mile detour and the extra day on trail that it caused, we no longer had enough food.
 We had to add an additional town stop to our itinerary to resupply.